eonist/Element/README.md

 Open an [issue](https://github.com/eonist/Element/issues) or message me on [twitter](https://twitter.com/stylekit_org)

 ## Contributions?
 Have an idea for Element?
-Pull-Requests are always welcome.
+Create an issue with your idea then PR.